learnk8s/knote-js/02_deploying_to_kubernetes.md

 Kubernetes is:

 1. **Open-source:** you can download and use it without paying any fee.
 You're also encouraged to contribute to the official project with bug fixes and new features
 1. **Battle-tested:** there're plenty of examples of companies running it in production.
-There's even [a website where you can learn from the mistake of others](https://k8s.af/).
+There's also [a website where you can learn from the mistake of others](https://k8s.af/).
 1. **Well-looked-after:** Redhat, Google, Microsoft, IBM, Cisco are only a few of the companies that have heavily invested in the future of Kubernetes by creating managed services, contributing to upstream development and offering training and consulting.

 Kubernetes is an excellent choice to deploy your containerised application.